reanahub/docs.reana.io/docs/administration/deployment/deploying-locally/index.md

 ## For developers

-If you are a developer and would like to work with REANA cluster source code, you can proceed as follows.
+If you are a developer and would like to work with REANA cluster source code, we recommend that you follow the guide below:

 **1.** Find what Python version is currently used for development by checking the base image Python version in the `Dockerfile` of one of the REANA cluster components